Great Value for Money

 A Secure Sockets Layer (SSL) Certificate helps protect your visitors’ personal information.
 It’s symbolized by a small padlock icon next to your URL, which tells people that your site is safe to browse.

-Because DreamHost doesn’t track bandwidth or traffic, every plan comes with unmetered transfer.
+Because DreamHost doesn’t track bandwidth or traffic, every plan comes with an unmetered transfer.
 This means there is technically no bandwidth limit.

 Of course, you may run into other issues if you experience a huge spike in traffic, but it’s a great bonus that you don’t have to worry about bandwidth limits.